Frequently Asked Questions

 Q: Does this impact FPS?

-A: Minimal impact (<0.1ms per frame) with default settings.
+A: Minimal impact (under 0.1ms per frame) with default settings.

 If you notice performance issues: